uikit/uikit-site/docs/pages/base.md

 For multiple lines of code, use the `<pre>` element.
 It creates a new text block that preserves spaces, tabs and line breaks.
 Nest a `<code>` element inside to define the code block.

-**Note** Be sure to escape any angle brackets to make sure enclosed code is not interpreted as markup.
+**Note** Be sure to escape any angle brackets to make sure the enclosed code is not interpreted as markup.

 ```example
 <pre><code>// Code example